 • State taxes cannot be reimbursed on purchases or hotel bills paid within New York State.
 A tax-exempt certificate should be presented when paying.
 Certificates are available at the Baldy Center.

-• All receipts, invoices, and reimbursement requests must be dated and submitted before May 31, 2017.
+• All receipts, invoices, and reimbursement requests must be dated and submitted before the fiscal year ends on May 31.
 Please be sure to retain copies of receipts for your records.
 When reimbursements come in, please be sure to cash the check promptly as there is a significant cost to reissue a check.

 • For air travel, flights must be booked by the persons who